otammato/Kubernetes_Scaling_and_Updating_Applications/README.md

 ## Scaling the application using a ReplicaSet

 In real-world situations, load on an application can vary over time.
 If our application begins experiencing heightened load, we want to scale it up to accommodate that load.
 There is a simple ```kubectl``` command for scaling.

+1. Use the scale command to scale up your Deployment.
+Make sure to run this in the terminal window that is not running the proxy command.